Belarus’ Bulba Ventures is betting on the next big machine learning startups

 Belarus recently signed into effect the IT Decree 2.0, a digital economy development initiative that seeks to simplify business for tech companies in Belarus, while also serving to attract international talent by improving work permit regulations.
 Bulba Ventures could be arriving on the scene at just the right time.

 A key to Bulba’s success could be the fact that it’s not looking to go it alone.
 Haxus is another investment firm that focuses on early-stage AI startups and actually joined Bulba’s recent investments in OneSoil, Voir, and Wannaby.
 As it happens, Cyprus-based Haxus also invested in AIMatter.
-That is its sole exit so far — but having made less than 10 investments to date, one exit to Google isn’t a bad return.
+That was its third exit to date, after Masquerade and Maps.me.

 Two heads are better than one, so to speak, and this loose partnership is one that could well continue onto future investments.
 “I hope so,” Melnichek added.
 “We love working with the Haxus team, they are super smart and professional.”